We support Greenpop reforestation projects with funds raised to plant trees to feed honey bees.

 Our funds raised through this pledge are planting trees and feeding bees, fighting climate change, preserving habitats and conserving and cleaning water sources.
 Everyone can get buzzy with tree planting.

-Join us as we target planting a minimum of 36 000 trees that are good nectar and pollen sources in reforestation projects in the Western Cape, projects that are part of Greenpop’s Forests for Life.
-Planting trees is costly and the pledge fund needs no less than R4.5 million to plant these trees.
+Join us as we plant trees that are good nectar and pollen sources in reforestation projects that are part of Greenpop’s Forests for Life.

 Wondering about scalability?